 The road is quite wide and the speed limits go up to 110 km/hours before Bathurst.
 The landscapes change considerably as Bathurst is very flat and spread out.

 The information centre in Lithgow is located on the Great Western Highway.
 You can obtain local maps, a city guide and touring tips from the experienced staff at the centre.
 I obtained guide maps and brochures for Bathurst and Orange as I wanted to shortlist things to do in Bathurst.
 I was told to explore Mount Panorama as the starting point of my trip.
 The Motor racing circuit at Mount Panorama is home to 1000 km of endurance racing in October.
-The team come to compete and make a motor racing history.
+The team come to compete and make motor racing history.

 Views of Bathurst from Mount Panorama in Bathurst

+I drove all the up to the top of Mount Panorama and enjoyed the amazing views of Bathurst and surrounding areas from the top of the mountain.
 Driving around the track gives you a feel for the race.
 Mount Panorama is definitely a must-visit location in Bathurst to enjoy some amazing views.

 Bathurst town is quite spread out with very wide roads and modern shopping Malls.
 It was lunchtime and I decided to have a light meal at Piccolo's on William an impressive corner cafe with an impressive presentation and menu.